alphagov/content-store/doc/redirect_item.md

 ## Redirect items

-To represent content that can be found under a different `base_path`, the content-store will support items with a format of "redirect".
+To represent content that can be found under a different `base_path`, the content store will support items with a format of "redirect".
 These items have slightly different validation rules:

 * They must include a redirect for the `base_path` in their redirects array.